JacquesCarette/Drasil/code/stable/projectile/projectile_u_p_l_b_wi_v_f/src/csharp/README.md

 # Projectile
 > Authors:  Samuel J. Crawford, Brooks MacLachlan, W. Spencer Smith

+> Motivation: Projectile motion is a common problem in physics.

 > Purpose: Predict whether a launched projectile hits its target.

+> Scope: The analysis of a two-dimensional (2D) projectile motion problem with constant acceleration.

 ------------------------------------------------------------
 ## Making Examples